Lanai with Kids: Hawaii's Quietest Island for Families

 Where to Stay with the Family

 Three real options.
 The Four Seasons Resort Lanai at Manele Bay is the obvious headline, perched above Hulopoe Bay with a kids' club, multiple pools, and direct beach access to the best snorkeling on the island.
 It is expensive.
-It is also the easiest week of parenting you will have all year.
+It is also the easiest week of parenting you'll have all year.

 The Best Beach for Little Kids: Hulopoe Bay